-Kids with dyslexia have the same risk of vision problems as kids without dyslexia.
+People with dyslexia have the same risk of vision problems as those without dyslexia.

 Dyslexia is a language-based learning difference, not a problem with the eyes.

-Eye and vision problems don’t cause dyslexia, but they can co-occur in the same child.
+Eye and vision problems don’t cause dyslexia, but they can co-occur in the same person.

-Here are some common questions about vision and dyslexia, and answers to help.
+Here are common questions about vision and dyslexia, and answers to help.

 Do eye and vision problems cause dyslexia?

 Eye and vision problems don’t cause dyslexia.
-They are unrelated issues that may co-occur, meaning that a child can have both.
-Kids with dyslexia are no more likely to have eye and vision problems than other kids.
+These are unrelated issues that may co-occur, meaning that a person can have both.
+Kids and adults with dyslexia are no more likely to have eye and vision problems than anyone else.

-Is it true that kids with dyslexia see letters backwards and jumbled up in words?
+Is it true that people with dyslexia see letters backwards and jumbled up in words?

-Studies have shown that our natural instinct is to focus first on the middle of something (such as pictures or faces) and move outward.
-As kids are taught to read and decode from left to right, top to bottom.
+Studies have shown that our natural instinct is to focus first on the middle of something (like pictures or faces) and move outward.
+As kids, we’re taught to read and decode from left to right, top to bottom.
 This learning goes against the instinct to start in the middle.

-Struggling readers may go back to it as a way to make sense of what they’re seeing.
-For example, they may scan the page and read the word was as saw.
-They may appear to be reading backwards, but they’re not really starting at the right and moving left.
+Struggling readers may appear to be reading backwards as they work to make sense of what they’re seeing.
+For example, they may scan a page and read the word was as saw.
+But they’re not consistently reading backwards — starting at the right and moving left.
 They’re scanning the page.

 I’ve heard about “vision therapy.”
 Does that help with dyslexia?

 Some people talk about vision therapy as a way to treat dyslexia.
 But there’s no scientific evidence that it helps.
-In fact, leading groups in the fields of vision and learning have stated that there is not sufficient evidence to support it as a treatment for dyslexia.
-These groups include the American Academy of Pediatrics, the American Psychological Association and the American Academy of Ophthalmology.
+In fact, leading groups in the fields of vision and learning have stated that there’s not sufficient evidence to support vision therapy as a treatment for dyslexia.
+These groups include the American Academy of Pediatrics, the American Psychological Association, and the American Academy of Ophthalmology.

-The main weaknesses in kids with dyslexia have nothing to do with the eyes.
+The main weaknesses in people with dyslexia have nothing to do with the eyes.
 They’re problems with language and visual representation of word forms (orthography) in the brain (not in the eyes).

-Kids with dyslexia typically have challenges in three areas:
+People with dyslexia typically have challenges in three skill areas:

 These skills aren’t based on the eyes, and they won’t improve with vision therapy.
-They improve when a child is taught those skills through
+They improve when someone is taught those skills through explicit reading instruction.

-In addition to vision therapy, you may have also heard about tinted glasses or colored lenses for dyslexia.
-This isn’t considered a valid treatment for kids with dyslexia.
+On top of vision therapy, you may have also heard about tinted glasses or colored lenses for dyslexia.
+This isn’t considered a valid treatment for people with dyslexia.